ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 ### Rules
 1. **No Builds**.
 No presentation needs builds (exposing one bullet point of a list at a time), animations or transitions; no exceptions.
 In business this will invariably go wrong.
 Your audience will ask to go back a slide or two, you end up half way in a build, or worse, with an empty slide.
 None of this is needed.

 2. **Minimum font size 24pt**.
 Yes, not all the words in your mind will fit on that one page.
 Yes, that constraint will actually help you create a clearer narrative.
-If it does not fit, you are not done clarifying your messaging consisely.
+If it does not fit, you are not done clarifying your messaging concisely.

 3. **Use fewer words**.
 Rule number 2 is trying to help you here.
 But for each iteration I set myself the goal of removing half the words.
 This is hard, as I feel I need to leave out important details and context.
 There is a place for details and context, but the most important is **the actual message you want to get across**.

 4. **Stick with your organization's template**.
 The challenge when you deviate from the default template is that it will become